wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 When you know that both libraries use the [Dewey Decimal Classification](http://dewey.info/), and that the hundreds digit is shown along the x-axis and the tens along the y-axis, so that the colour of the square at (8,1) shows how many items are the [810s](http://dewey.info/class/81/2009/08/about.en) (American literature in English), you know even more about the TPL's collection of this subject and how much it outweighs SFPL's.

-Later I will describe is mountain dentographs, best used for the Library of Congress Classification.
+Mountain dentographs are best used for the Library of Congress Classification.
 They look like a series of mountain ranges, with one line of mountains per LC class letter.
-Here is a comparison of the collections of two branches of Canada's largest university library system, at the University of Toronto:
+Here is a comparison of two branches of the University of Toronto, Canada's largest university library system:

 [![Comparison of mountain dentographs of U Toronto branches Robarts and Gerstein](images/utoronto-branches-smaller.png "Mountain dentographs of U Toronto branches Robarts and Gerstein")](images/utoronto-branches.png)